Anatolian Shepherd Dog

 While they share similar characteristics, Kangal dogs are slightly larger with longer coats and tend to be more affectionate with their families.
 Both were bred as livestock guardians, but Anatolians tend to prefer more independence compared to the Kangal's stronger family bonds.

-Adult males typically weigh 50-68 kg and stand around 74 cm tall, while females average 36-54 kg and reach about 69 cm in height.
+Adult males typically weigh 50-68 kg and stand around 74 cm tall, while females weigh 36-54 kg and reach about 69 cm in height.
 They're genuinely large dogs that need space to move comfortably.

 They can be excellent for experienced families with older children, a large securely fenced property, and understanding of guardian breed temperament.
 They're not suitable for apartment living, first-time dog owners, or families wanting a highly social, playful companion dog.